 Driving in Washington

-Insurers consider theft and accident data in your area to calculate the premium rate for a particular policy, and therefore, it has a direct impact on your premium outlay.
+Insurers consider theft and accident data in your area to calculate the rate for a particular policy, and therefore, it has a direct impact on your rate outlay.

 While driving involves inherent risk, it is always good to know the theft and accident data so that you remain safe.